FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console.md

-revokeSysConfigManager                   Revoke permission for system configuration by address. revokeUserTableManager                   Revoke permission for user table by table name and address. setSystemConfigByKey                     Set a system config. frozenContract                           Frozen the contract. unfrozenContract                         Unfrozen the contract. killContract                             Kill the contract. queryContractStatus                      Query the status of the contract. queryAuthority                           Query authority of the contract. switch(s)                                Switch to a specific group by group ID.
+revokeSysConfigManager                   Revoke permission for system configuration by address. revokeUserTableManager                   Revoke permission for user table by table name and address. setSystemConfigByKey                     Set a system config. freezeContract                           Freeze the contract. unfreezeContract                         Unfreeze the contract. destroyContract                          Destroy the contract. grantContractStatusManager               Grant contract authorization to the user. getContractStatus                        Get the status of the contract. listContractStatusManager                List the authorization of the contract. switch(s)                                Switch to a specific group by group ID.
 [create sql]                             Create table by sql.
 [delete sql]                             Remove records by sql.